 John Farrelly, or as he was now Farley, was 30 years of age when he disembarked on Ellis Island, while his wife Margaret was eight years younger.
 They settled in Verplank’s Point, Westchester, New York State, working hard to secure a better future for their children.

-James Farley and FDR
+James Farley and Franklin D. Roosevelt

 Franklin Delano Roosevelt (FDR) is widely considered to be one of the most well-known US presidents in world history but the story of the man who ran his campaigns and who then kept him in power is less well known, that of James Farley.